tdwg/bdq/tg2/_build_review/templates/list/bdqtest/bdqtest_termlist-header.md

 - **BDQ Tests and Assertions** - Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
 This document.
 - [**BDQ Tests Quick Reference Guide**](../../terms/bdqtest/index.md) - Provides a concise, easy-to-read reference about the BDQ Tests.
-- [**BDQ Tests and Assertions List of Terms**](../..list/bdqtest/index.md) - Provides the complete normative definitions of the BDQ Tests.
+- **BDQ Tests and Assertions List of Terms** - Provides the complete normative definitions of the BDQ Tests.
+This document.
   - [**CSV list of BDQ Tests**](../../../dist/bdqtest_singlerecord_tests_current.csv) - A convenience CSV file listing single record Tests.
   - [**CSV term-version file of BDQ Tests**](../../../vocabulary/bdqtest_term_versions.csv)
   - [**RDF/Turtle Serialization of BDQ Tests**](../../../dist/bdqtest.ttl)